 If you prefer carpet, think about the colour carefully.
 While not particularly exciting, beige carpet will hide stains far better than white carpet.
 If you’re concerned about your conservatory playroom getting cold in the winter, carpet may be a better option than hard flooring.

 Avoid marble because it’s easily marked or damaged, which is not ideal for a space that will see its fair share of spills and mess.
-Whatever flooring you choose, a low-cost, protective rug that you can replace as needed can help extend the life of your flooring.

 Children’s toy storage